Federal Resources for CD Banks and CDFIs

 Native American Initiatives Program - The Native American Initiatives Program was created to increase the access to credit, capital and financial services in Native Communities through the creation and expansion of CDFIs primarily serving Native Communities.
 The Program has two principal components.
 Expanding Native Opportunities (ENO) is a training initiative focused on increasing the number of Native CDFIs, strengthening the operation capacity of existing Native CDFIs, and guiding Native CDFIs in the creation of important financial education and asset building programs for their communities.
 Through the Native American CDFI Assistance Program (NACA), the CDFI Fund provides funding to build the community development capacity of Certified Native CDFIs, Emerging Native CDFIs, and Sponsoring Entities, and to increase access to capital in Native Communities.
 Funding is offered for technical assistance (TA) and financial assistance (FA).

 CDFI Bond Guarantee Program - This program provides federal guarantees to bonds issued by CDFIs that make investments for eligible community or economic development purposes.
 The program is designed to provide a source of long-term (up to 30 years), patient capital to CDFIs to support their lending and investment activity.
 Up to 10 bonds, in increments of at least $100 million, not to exceed $1 billion, may be issued annually.
-The program, available to Certified CDFIs, is expected to be first offered in 2013.
-The Interim Rule for the program has been published and is available for public content.
-Please also see the CDFI Bond Alliance for program updates.
+More information about the CDFI Bond Guarantee Program may be found on the CDFI Fund's website at www.cdfifund.gov/bond.

 Capacity Building Initiative - Industry-wide training will target key issues currently affecting CDFIs and the communities they serve, including affordable housing and business lending, portfolio management, risk assessment, foreclosure prevention, training in CDFI business processes, and assistance with liquidity and capitalization challenges.
 The Initiative will also offer direct on-site technical assistance and individualized capacity-building plans and will focus on extending CDFI coverage to underserved communities, especially in rural areas.
-Recent initiatives include training and technical assistance for microfinance, small business lending, small and emerging CDFIs, and understanding market opportunities for supermarkets in underserved communities.
+Recent initiatives include training and technical assistance for small and emerging CDFIs, financing community health centers, preserving and expanding CDFI minority depository institutions, and continuing native CDFI growth and excellence.
 Resource Banks and trainings can be accessed through the CDFI Fund’s website.

-Community Advantage: Designed to expand the points of access small business owners have for SBA’s 7 (a) loan program, Community Advantage is available to “mission-focused” financial institutions, including CDFIs, Certified Development Companies, and non-profit microlending intermediaries.
+Community Advantage: Designed to expand the points of access small business owners have for SBA’s 7 (a) loan program, Community Advantage is available to “mission-focused” financial institutions, including CDFIs, Certified Development Companies, and non-profit microlending intermediaries that were previously not able to access SBA loans.
 Community Advantage lenders will be expected to maintain at least 60 percent of their SBA loan portfolio in underserved markets.
 CDFIs looking to apply to the program should contact their SBA district office.
 The Participant Guide outlines the application process.
 This pilot program is to operate through March 15, 2017 and it may be extended or made permanent at the SBA’s discretion.